 The truth is that every feature present in the SERPs has this function.

-Analyzing the PAAs, and creating a content strategy that takes them into account, is essential to have the possibility that our website is chosen as the one that offers the most relevant answers and, in this way, to be the content that is capable to break the loop of the Messy Middle and take the user to the Experience phase and, possibly, to the final conversion.
+Analyzing the PAAs, and creating a content strategy that takes them into account, is essential to have the possibility that our website is chosen as the one that offers the most relevant answers and, in this way, to be the content that is capable of breaking the loop of the Messy Middle and take the user to the Experience phase and, possibly, to the final conversion.